-Substantial improvement means any repair, reconstruction, rehabilitation, addition, or other improvement of a building or structure, the cost of which equals or exceeds 50 percent of the market value of the building or structure before the improvement or repair is started.
-If the structure has incurred "substantial damage," any repairs are considered substantial improvement regardless of the actual repair work performed.
-The term does not, however, include either: [Also defined in FBC, B, Section 1612.2.]
+Substantial improvement means any combination of repair, reconstruction, rehabilitation, addition, or other improvement of a building or structure taking place during a one-year period, the cumulative cost of which equals or exceeds 50 percent of the market value of the building or structure before the "start of construction" of the improvement.
+For each building or structure, the one-year period begins on the date of the first permit issued for improvement or repair subsequent to November 15, 2016.
+This term includes structures which have incurred [RQ1]"substantial damage", regardless of the actual repair work performed.
+The term does not, however, include either: [Also defined in FBC, B, Section 202.]

-Any project for improvement of a building required to correct existing health, sanitary, or safety code violations identified by the building official and that are the minimum necessary to assure safe living conditions.

-Any alteration of a historic structure provided the alteration will not preclude the structure's continued designation as a historic structure and the alteration is approved by variance issued pursuant to article VII section 90-44 of this ordinance.
+- (1) Any project for improvement of a building required to correct existing health, sanitary, or safety code violations identified by the building official and that are the minimum necessary to assure safe living conditions. - (2) Any alteration of a historic structure provided the alteration will not preclude the structure's continued designation as a historic structure.

-Variance means a grant of relief from the requirements of this ordinance, or the flood-resistant construction requirements of the Florida Building Code, which permits construction in a manner that would not otherwise be permitted by this ordinance or the Florida Building Code.
+Variance.
+A grant of relief from the requirements of this ordinance, or the flood resistant construction requirements of the Florida Building Code, which permits construction in a manner that would not otherwise be permitted by this ordinance or the Florida Building Code.